-This software stack uses Xen as the Type-1 hypervisor for hardware virtualization, which makes it possible to run multiple operating systems (Linux as the Rich OS and Zephyr as RTOS) in parallel on a single Armv8-R AEM FVP model (AArch64 mode).
-Xen in this software stack is implemented by version 4.17 at commit 3f5d614663 and the patches in integration/mpu branch to support the Armv8-R AArch64 architecture.
+This Software Stack uses Xen as the Type-1 hypervisor for hardware virtualization, which makes it possible to run multiple operating systems (Linux as the Rich OS and Zephyr as RTOS) in parallel on a single Armv8-R AEM FVP model (AArch64 mode).
+Xen in this Software Stack is implemented by version 4.17 and the additional patches in directory meta-armv8r64-extras/dynamic-layers/virtualization-layer/recipes-extended/xen/files to support the Armv8-R AArch64 architecture.